FinTech

 9. Bill splitting or separation of accounts: The bill splitting feature allows you to split bills and determine their value to the cent.
 It is one of the recent "hits" of the banking industry, brought to us by the rise of neobanking and the general trend of "online-only" services and collaboration options.
 It became extremely popular amongst users during the pandemic and, since then, hasn't lost its potency amongst the end-user.

 10. Chatbots and voice menu: Do you feel like crying at the thought of going to the bank?
 Banks are open only on weekdays and, as a rule, there are long lines, so people sometimes have to leave their offices earlier to go to the banks.
 This can be an obstacle and a big waste of time.
 When embarking on mobile banking app development, remember that you can easily resolve a number of your customers’ issues with an online banking app equipped with a chatbot.
 Chatbots can solve problems at any time of the day and offer the ability to get tickets directly from the app.
 Since you want to offer everything using just one mobile app, your customers will save time on banking and banking matters.
+If you want to learn how to build a conversational chatbot, you only need to clearly define the problem and contact professionals.
+Some problems can be solved as easy as that.
 For informational and transactional purposes, voice chatbots for digital banking provide an attractive, advanced, and lively user interface.

 11. User notifications: An unprecedented year provoked rapid digital changes, with 39% of banks turning to mobile application development compared to only 10% opting for traditional banks.
 In addition, payment or banking app sessions rose 27% in the U.S. alone between 2021 and 2022.
 Various stats show that even before the Covid-19 pandemic, 2/3 of mobile devices in America had one or more fintech apps.
 Even more, 55% of users had at least one full-service banking app.
 Fortunately, current development process allows push notifications to help create a seamless user journey.
 Below are five ways to utilize push notifications for the mutual benefit of banks and users.